<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 IRA Withdrawal

-So, what is the most efficient way to take your retirement income after leaving your company?
+So, what is the most efficient way to take your retirement income after leaving Verizon?

-You will also need to plan to take the required minimum distributions (RMDs) from any company-sponsored retirement plans and traditional or rollover IRA accounts.
+You will also need to plan to take the required minimum distributions (RMDs) from any company-sponsored retirement plans and traditional or rollover IRA accounts, which begin at age 73.

 Two flexible distribution options for your IRA